 2. Save Time and Energy

-Cultivating brand awareness through social media empowers sellers to focus on the most interested and engaged prospects.
+Cultivating awareness through social media empowers sellers to focus on the most interested and engaged prospects.
 This generates better returns than cold calling.
 It also saves you time and energy lost chasing prospects that lead nowhere, so you can have more time for the things that matter most in your schedule.

 3. Outsell the Competition